Browse the list of additional services below to learn about all the ways the Perkins Library works to make information accessible.

 Registered patrons who would like to request a magazine can download the Magazine Order Form »

-The Library offers free or discount passes to seven area museums including the Isabella Stewart Gardner Museum, Museum of Fine Arts Boston, Museum of Science, Mystic Seaport, New England Aquarium, USS Constitution Museum, Franklin Park Zoo and Stone Zoo.
-Call 617-972-7240 or 800-852-3133 or email email@example.com for more information or to reserve a pass.
+The Library offers free or discount passes to seven area museums including the Isabella Stewart Gardner Museum, Museum of Fine Arts Boston, Museum of Science, New England Aquarium (September thru June), USS Constitution Museum, Franklin Park Zoo, and Stone Zoo.
+Call 617-972-7240 or 800-852-3133 or email firstname.lastname@example.org for more information or to reserve a pass.

-Music materials in braille, large print and cassette formats are provided to interested Library patrons through the National Library Service for the Blind and Physically Handicapped (NLS).
-NLS has a special centralized library for musicians with disabilities featuring a collection of more than 30,000 books, musical scores and instructional recordings in braille and large print formats.
-Audio courses for beginning guitar, piano, organ, accordion, recorder and voice have also been specifically developed for the NLS program.
+Music materials in braille, large print, and cassette formats are provided to interested Library patrons through the National Library Service for the Blind and Print Disabled (NLS).
+NLS has a special centralized library for musicians with disabilities featuring a collection of more than 30,000 books, musical scores, and instructional recordings in braille and large print formats.
+Audio courses for beginning guitar, piano, organ, accordion, recorder, and voice have also been specifically developed for the NLS program.

 NEWSLINE is an electronic system that allows users to listen to newspapers and magazines through synthetic voice output via any touch-tone telephone.
 It is free of charge to registered users and is accessed by calling either a local or toll-free telephone number.
-Several Massachusetts newspapers are included as a part of the program including The Boston Globe, Christian Science Monitor, the Lowell Sun, the Springfield Republican and the Worcester Telegram & Gazette.
+Several Massachusetts newspapers are included as a part of the program including the Boston Globe, Christian Science Monitor, the Lowell Sun, the Springfield Republican, the Worcester Telegram & Gazette, and the Watertown Tab & Press.

 Magazines currently available from NEWSLINE are The AARP Magazine, Diabetes Self-Management, The Economist, and The New Yorker.
-The Spanish newspapers El Nuevo Herald, La Opinión, La Prensa, and El Sentinel, and the Spanish magazine AARP Segunda Juventud are available on NEWSLINE.
-To get started using NEWSLINE, please contact the Library by phone at 617-972-7240 or 1-800-852-3133 or via e-mail at Library@Perkins.org.
+The Spanish newspapers El Nuevo Herald, La Opinión, La Prensa, and El Sentinel, as well as the Spanish magazine AARP Segunda Juventud, are available on NEWSLINE.

 In addition to playback machines, the Library can also provide accessories to meet an individual's specialized needs, including: